 ($3.99 / iOS)

-Habit List lets you track your habits through streaks, which show how many times in a row you’ve completed that habit.
+Habit List is a great productivity app for architects.
+It lets you track your habits through streaks, which show how many times in a row you’ve completed that habit.
 You can create flexible schedules, reorder your lists and mark different habits for different days.
 You can also toggle between the calendar and stats view.